HIS 101, 102 THE UNITED STATES I & II / 3 credits each

-A survey of world theatre from its ritualistic beginnings to the present day.
-It will include readings of selected plays from world cultures.
+Survey of world theatre from its ritualistic beginnings to the present day.
+Readings include plays selected from world cultures.
 Prerequisite: THE 101 or HIS 201 (same as THE 383).

-Studies of varying topics in history, including a 2-week Nichols trip.
-Prerequisites will vary depending upon course topic.
+Study of varying topics in history.
+Includes a 2-week Nichols trip.
+Prerequisites will vary.